 5. Are social gaming platforms subject to the Italian gambling advertising ban?

 No, since social gaming is not gambling because it does not provide prizes in cash.
-However, the platform shall be properly arranged in order to avoid that this is considered as an “indirect” advertising of a gambling platform, which is a practice also prohibited under the new Italian laws on gambling advertising.
+However, the platform shall be arranged correctly to avoid that this is considered as “indirect” advertising of a gambling platform, which is a practice also prohibited under the new Italian laws on gambling advertising.
+You can read on the topic Italian gambling advertising guidelines adopted, and now what?